 An insurer will pay out for any medical costs and damages incurred, as well as the legal fees associated with any claims made against you.

-Clearly, if you intend to employ anyone else via your company (rather than on a business-to-business basis), you must take out EL cover.
+If you intend to employ anyone else via your company (rather than on a business-to-business basis), you must take out EL cover.

 In fact, if you are not adequately covered, you could be fined up to £2,500 for each day your business is not covered!

-Sole traders who don’t have any employees (or just close family members) are also exempt.
+- Sole traders who don’t have any employees (or just close family members) are also exempt.

 How do I get a quote?

-EL insurance is often included in the majority of insurance packages marketed to contractors, and you may find that the cost of purchasing public liability cover and Professional Indemnity as separate policies may actually be higher than buying a combined business liability policy.
+You may find that the cost of purchasing public liability and Professional Indemnity as separate policies may be higher than buying a combined business liability policy.

 Professional Indemnity Insurance for Contractors